contact

 Denton County Property Tax Protest Deadline

-Because deadlines can vary depending on the notice and situation, property owners should review their documents carefully.
+Always confirm the exact date printed on your own notice, since timing can vary by situation.
 For broader deadline guidance, see Property Tax Appeal Deadlines in Texas by County.

 How PropertyTaxes.Law Helps Property Owners in Denton County